Women-Owned Farm Stands in Marin County

 Amid the Covid-19 pandemic, the farm stand outgrew its small space and Catherine decided to move nearby to the Union Elementary School, a historic two-room school house that had been closed for many years.
 This community space has now been reimagined and repurposed thanks, in large part, to Catherine’s efforts.

 The farm stand is now stocked with produce, gifts, and baked goods grown and made locally.
-In the peak of the growing season, Catherine partners with Deeper Than Roots Farm, Wingbeats Farm, Yagi Sisters Farm, Wild Sage Farm, Bedstone Baking and Bello Blooms.
-Blooms End, a traveling bakery, will also be making an appearance in 2024 — so be sure to keep an eye on the events calendar
+In the peak of the growing season, Catherine partners with Deeper Than Roots Farm, Wingbeats Farm, Yagi Sisters Farm, Wild Sage Farm, Bedstone Baking, Bello Blooms and Blooms End, a traveling bakery — so be sure to keep an eye on the events calendar

 Driving directions: View on Google Maps for directions to Tenfold Farmstand.